Our ‘Carbon Footprint’, and how to reduce it

 What is this map for?

-This is not a kind of CO2 league table.
+This is not a CO2 ‘league table’.
 It’s so that you can look at communities that are like yours and see what can be done to make a sustainable impact